quay/claircore/docs/getting_started/libindex_usage.md

 ir, err := lib.IndexReport(ctx, m.Digest)
 ```

 LibIndex performs its work incrementally and saves state as it goes along.
-If LibIndex encounters an intermittent error during the index, due to network partition for example, when the manifest is resubmitted only the layers not yet indexed will be fetched and processed.
+If LibIndex encounters an intermittent error during the index (for example, due to network failure while fetching a layer), when the manifest is resubmitted only the layers not yet indexed will be fetched and processed.

 ### State
 LibIndex treats layers as content addressable.
-Once a layer identified by a particular hash is indexed its contents is definitively known.
-A request to re-index the same layer results in returning the already indexed contents.
+Once a layer identified by a particular hash is indexed its contents are definitively known.
+A request to re-index a known layer results in returning the previous successful response.

 This comes in handy when dealing with base layers.
 The Ubuntu base layer is seen very often across container registries.
-Treating this layer as content addressable precludes the need to fetch and index the layer everytime LibIndex encounters it in a manifest.
+Treating this layer as content addressable precludes the need to fetch and index the layer every time LibIndex encounters it in a manifest.

 There are times where re-indexing the same layer is necessary however.
-When LibIndex has updated a component used for identifyng a layer's contents.
 At the point where LibIndex realizes a new version of a component has not indexed a layer being submitted it will perform the indexing operation.

-A client must become aware that LibIndex has updated one of its components and subsequently resubmit Manifests.
+A client must notice that LibIndex has updated one of its components and subsequently resubmit Manifests.
 The State endpoint is implemented for this reason.

 Clients may query the State endpoint to receive an opaque string acting as a cookie, identifying a unique state of LibIndex.
-When a client sees this cookie change it may re-submit manifests to LibIndex to obtain a new index report.
+When a client sees this cookie change it should re-submit manifests to LibIndex to obtain a new index report.

 ```go
 ctx := context.TODO()